Hiroreco/enreco-archive/recap-data/glossary/characters/heroes/liz-entry.md

 She started journaling all of it in a series she called _Knight Logs_, chronicling her experiences, recalling her last journey, and, of course, detailing her continued “monitoring” of her “Juliet,” Nerissa Ravencroft.

 This journey marked clear progress in that “monitoring” relationship.
 The endless bickering and witch accusations from the first chapter gave way to bonding moments—sparring, gambling, hanging portraits beside one another, and writing heartfelt letters.
-It was a [deepening connection.](https://www.youtube.com/live/CVF91CqGD80?si=0WJ6A3s8dUHs0eLF&t=8123) Though the witch accusations?
+It was a [deepening connection.](#entry:maven-in-blue-entry), though the witch accusations?
 Those stayed.

 Then came the twist.
 At the end of the journey, Nerissa, along with four others, turned against the heroes to follow her own path.
 Elizabeth’s reaction was left unspoken, left for the next chapter.
 Was it anger?
 Shock?
 A sense of betrayal?
 Whatever it was, Elizabeth would want a happy ending.
 For herself.
 For everyone.